Whitby Rail Maintenance Facility: History

 In its planning stage, the depot was originally called East Rail Maintenance Facility, but by opening day became known as the Whitby Rail Maintenance Facility.
 By 2015, the consortium Plenary Infrastructure was awarded a $859.2-million contract to design, build and finance the facility, and maintain it for 30 years.
 Of the $859.2-million contract cost, the Province of Ontario contributed $764.4 million and the federal government $94.8 million.
 Construction started in the summer of 2012 with Construction Substantial Completion awarded on March 14, 2018.

 The depot will support GO Transit Regional Express Rail, offering faster, more frequent commuter train service across the Greater Toronto Region.
 Another reason for building the Whitby Rail Maintenance Facility was to reduce the operational risk of having only one depot.
-It povides operational flexibility under emergency situations in case there are operational issues at the Willowbrook Rail Maintenance Facility).
+It provides operational flexibility under emergency situations in case there are operational issues at the Willowbrook Rail Maintenance Facility).